San Diego Move-Away Request Lawyer

 We understand that after a divorce or separation, one or both parents might wish to move away because they cannot afford to live in the same city any longer, they want to be closer to relatives, they would like to pursue a new job opportunity, or another reason.
 Whether you want to move away or the other parent of your child wants to move away, obtain legal guidance right away.

-For an experienced San Diego move away case attorney, contact the Law Office of George Gedulin today at (858) 281-4605.
+For an experienced San Diego move-away request attorney from The Law Office of George Gedulin, contact us today at (858) 281-4605.

 What to Expect in a Move-Away Case in CA